Skip to main content

 When PaletteAI provisions a Compute Pool, it references the applicable Cluster Profile to configure the underlying Kubernetes cluster through Palette.

-Leave the skipSSLCertificateVerification flag disabled in production environments.
-When enabled, all API calls to Palette skip SSL certificate validation, which is acceptable for demo or experimentation but exposes production traffic.
-Use a valid SSL certificate signed by a trusted CA, or provide a custom CA certificate.
+Leave skipSSLCertificateVerification disabled in production environments.
+When enabled, all API calls to Palette skip SSL certificate validation.
+This setting is acceptable for test environments, but it exposes production API traffic to interception and man-in-the-middle attacks.
+Use a valid SSL certificate signed by a trusted CA, or provide a custom CA certificate through tlsSecretRef.

 apiVersion: v1